hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 // a real application would check the proposal results console.log('Successfully endorsed proposal to invoke chaincode');

-// start block may be null if there is no need to resume or replay let start_block = getBlockFromSomewhere();

 let event_monitor = new Promise((resolve, reject) => {
 	let handle = setTimeout(() => {
 		// do the housekeeping when there is a problem